CHI - NYC

 The average price of all round-trip flights from Chicago to New York clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago to New York, you should consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.
+For your return to Chicago, you’ll find the best rates on Saturdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Chicago to New York?